reactjs/es.react.dev/beta/src/content/learn/choosing-the-state-structure.md

   const color = messageColor;
 ```

-"Mirroring" props into state only makes sense when you *want* to ignore all updates for a specific prop.
-By convention, start the prop name with `initial` or `default` to clarify that its new values are ignored:

 De esta forma, no se sincroniza con la propiedad que se pasa desde el componente principal.

 "Reflejar" props en estado solo tiene sentido cuando *quieres* ignorar todas las actualizaciones de un prop en específico.
 Por convención, comience el nombre de la prop con `initial` or `default` para aclarar que sus nuevos valores se ignoran: